Constructs for generating AWS infrastructure

 Use familiar programming languages, tools, and workflows

-AWS CDK enables you to model application infrastructure using TypeScript, Python, Java (developer preview), and .NET (developer preview).
+AWS CDK enables you to model application infrastructure using TypeScript, Python, Java, .NET, and Go (in Developer Preview).
 With CDK developers can use existing IDE, testing tools, and workflow patterns.
 By leveraging tools like autocomplete and in-line documentation, AWS CDK enables you to spend less time switching between service documentation and your code.

 Deploy infrastructure and runtime code together